orgMINT/MINT/README.md

 0t!
 10( t@ 1+ t! ) t@ .
 ```

-Mondo provides a special variable `\i` which acts as a loop counter.
+MINT provides a special variable `\i` which acts as a loop counter.
 The counter counts up from zero.
 Just before the
 counter reaches the limit number it terminates.

 This prints the numbers 0 to 9.